 Google the phrase ‘self soothing’, and you know what you’ll find?
 You’ll find an assortment of the most contradictory articles you can imagine.
 You’ll find articles offering you tips on how to help your baby learn to self soothe, as well as articles telling you that self soothing is impossible for babies, and that teaching a baby to self soothe will lead to permanent emotional and psychological damage.

 But seriously, what’s a well-meaning parent to make of all this?
 As loving moms and dads, we want the best for our children.
 So what does that mean for self soothing?
 Is self soothing a great thing to promote in your home (since a baby who can self soothe is a baby who is on the road to sleeping through the night), or is self soothing dangerous, and something that selfish parents inflict upon their little ones?

 As usual, we’ve got answers!
-Miriam Chickering, registered nurse, lactation consultant, and Baby Sleep Site® sleep consultant extraordinaire, is joining us today, sharing her expert wisdom, and helping us to de-bunk 2 of the most common (and most obnoxious!) self soothing myths.
+Miriam Chickering, registered nurse, lactation consultant, and experienced sleep consultant, is joining us today, sharing her wisdom, and helping us to de-bunk 2 of the most common (and most obnoxious!) self soothing myths.
 Read on for information on why babies CAN, in fact, learn to self soothe, and why helping a baby learn to self soothe isn’t the dangerous, cruel act some would have you believe it is.

 MYTH #1: Babies aren’t capable of self soothing.

 Not so – babies absolutely can learn gradually, over time, how to soothe themselves!
 Keep reading for Miriam’s explanation: